 The Pinotage grape is South African born and bred.
-In 1925 scientist Abraham Perold set to out artificially breed a grape similar to the highly desirable Pinot Noir, but that did not struggle to grow in South Africa’s warm climate.
+In 1925 scientist Abraham Perold set out to artificially breed a grape similar to the highly desirable Pinot Noir but that did not struggle to grow in South Africa’s warm climate.
 Perold crossed the Pinot Noir grape with the robust Cinsault grape (then known as Hermitage) to create Pinotage.

 In many ways, Perold achieved his aims.
 Thanks to its Cinsault parentage, the Pinotage grape was refreshingly easy to grow in comparison to Pinot Noir.
 The wine produced, however, lacks many of the coveted qualities of a Pinot Noir wine.
 Instead, Pinotage is often a dark, deep color with a distinctive taste.